allegro/bigflow/docs/cli.md

 The `bigflow logs` command lets you generate a link leading to your project/workflow logs in GCP Logging.
 It will generate link for every workflow that has [logging configuration](logging.md).
 The output of `bigflow logs` command consists of two parts, an infrastructure link, and a workflow link.
-Workflow link contains logs from user code, dataflow jobs, and exceptions that may occur during executing the workflow.
+Workflow link contains logs from user code, Dataflow jobs, Dataproc jobs, and exceptions that may occur during executing the workflow.
 The links will be created for every workflow found by Bigflow in the project directory.
-The infrastructure link contains logs from Kubernetes pods/containers and dataflow workers.
+The infrastructure link contains logs from Kubernetes pods/containers and Dataflow workers.
 The links will be created for every unique project id found in workflows.

-## Scaffold project
+## Project scaffold
 Use the `bigflow start-project` command to create a [sample project](scaffold.md) and try all of the above commands yourself.